fmoessbauer/drace/README.md

--s <sampling-rate>: from all observed memory-references, analyze 1/n -i <instr-rate>   : from the considered instructions, 1/n are actually instrumented --freq-only       : only instrument high-traffic code fragments --yield-on-evt    : yield active thread after buffer is processed due to an event (e.g. mutex lock / unlock)
+-s <sampling-rate>: from all observed memory-references, analyze 1/n -i <instr-rate>   : from the considered instructions, 1/n are actually instrumented --freq-only       : only instrument high-traffic code fragments --lossy           : remove instrumentation from high-traffic application parts after some time --yield-on-evt    : yield active thread after buffer is processed due to an event (e.g. mutex lock / unlock)
                     this might be necessary if more threads than cores are active --excl-master     : exclude the runtime thread, useful if loader races